Jalen Hurts Player Prop Bets for NFL Week 9 | Philadelphia vs. Los Angeles 11/7/2021

 - He also ran the ball seven times for 71 yards, averaging 10.1 yards per carry on the ground.

-- Hurts has racked up 454 passing yards (151.3 per game) and has a 52.7% completion percentage (39-for-74) over his last three appearances, tossing three touchdowns and one interception.
+- Hurts has 454 passing yards (151.3 ypg), completing 52.7% of his passes and recording three touchdown passes and one interception over his last three games.

-- He's also carried the ball 30 times for 176 yards and two touchdowns, averaging 58.7 yards per game.
+- He's also helped out on the ground, with 176 rushing yards (58.7 ypg) on 30 carries with two rushing touchdowns.

 Hurts' Philadelphia Teammates